 American Bar Association House of Delegates

-In 2013, the State Bar will consider the new appointment and/or reappointment of five (5) State Bar delegates and one or more alternates to the American Bar Association (ABA) House of Delegates.
-Eligible incumbents who have served less than three consecutive terms may apply for reappointment.
+In 2014, the State Bar will consider the new appointment and/or reappointment of six (6) State Bar delegates and one or more alternates to the American Bar Association (ABA) House of Delegates.
+Incumbents who have served less than three consecutive terms may apply for reappointment.

 State Bar delegates: